 Step 3: Audit Product schema on top PDPs

-Run your top 10 product URLs through the Google Rich Results Test.
+Run your top 10 product URLs through the Google Rich Results Test, or paste a product page into my Shopify Product Schema Validator to catch the four schema errors that block agent indexing in one pass.
 Fix every error in Product, Offer, AggregateRating, or BreadcrumbList JSON-LD before enabling.
 Stores with schema errors get rejected from agent indexing.

 Required on every PDP: Product with name/image/description/sku/brand/gtin, Offer with price/priceCurrency/availability/url, AggregateRating with ratingValue/reviewCount, at least one Review node, BreadcrumbList for category hierarchy.
 For the 4 errors I see most often, see Shopify Product schema: 4 errors that block AI citation.